How to Handle Car Wash Wastewater

-Federal laws and regulations promote safe water treatment by prohibiting car washes and other businesses from dumping hazardous chemicals into sanitary systems and waterways.
+Federal laws and car wash environmental regulations promote safe water treatment by prohibiting car washes and other businesses from dumping hazardous chemicals into sanitary systems and waterways.
 Besides harming the environment, these contaminants can also endanger wastewater treatment operators and the facility itself.
 Some cleaning chemicals and debris from dirty vehicles contain petroleum distillates, phosphorous, APE and ammonia.

 Your car wash should comply with the Environmental Protection Agency’s (EPA) Clean Water Act, which regulates the amount of water pollution that commercial facilities produce.
 Professional car washes must drain wastewater to treatment facilities or state-approved drainage locations.
 You may also want to filter the wastewater before you drain it to a sanitary sewer.
 After filtering it, you’ll have to dispose of the sludge properly.
 Follow these tips for discarding your wastewater and sludge.

-How to Dispose of Wastewater
+How to Dispose of Car Wash Water

 Environmentally friendly car washes drain wastewater through public sanitary systems that carry the sewage away from our homes and businesses.
 This water ends up at a treatment facility, called a Publicly Owned Treatment Works (POTW), after traveling through pipes underground.
 The site treats the water by: